 Clients must also provide proof of Workers’ Compensation Insurance as well as Disability Insurance Coverage.
 For Workers’ Compensation Insurance Coverage, the form that must be submitted by the client (as issued by its insurance carrier) is: Form C-105.2 – Certificate of Workers’ Compensation Insurance issued by private insurance carriers.
 For Disability Insurance Coverage, the form that must be submitted by the client (as issued by its insurance carrier) is: Form DB-120.1 – Certificate of Disability Benefits Insurance.

-Insurance Certificates for coverage of events held at The Center must contain the following information:
+Insurance Certificates for coverage of events held at The PAC must contain the following information:

 Certificate Holder must be listed as follows:

 735 Anderson Hill Road